kaurprabjyot/wdio-assessment/README.md

 **Major issues faced**

-Tried to build the asessment in cypress but found the flash cards where showing strange behaviour like sometime flash card appear and sometime a blank card was getting displayed.
+I tried to build the assessment in cypress but found that the flash cards where showing strange behaviour.
+Sometimes the flash card would appear and sometimes a blank card was being displayed.
+Hence I decided to use webDriver IO

 **How much to test**